leanphpio/php-jwt/README.md

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.

-This `README.md` provides an overview of the NovaJWT library, including installation instructions, usage examples, and detailed explanations of each method.
+This `README.md` provides an overview of the NGJWT library, including installation instructions, usage examples, and detailed explanations of each method.
 It also includes a complete example demonstrating how to generate, authenticate, and decode JWT tokens.
 The repository name `php-jwt` is concise and SEO-friendly, making it easier for users to find your project when searching for JWT solutions in PHP.